toth12/vha_auschwitz_report/README.md

 ## Data set

-todo add a description of data set
+See the description of the data set in data_desc.md in this repository (todo: creat data desc)

+(todo:eliminate dead code)

 ## Getting Started

 1. Git clone this library
-2. Install python requirements
+2. Install python requirements (code compatible with Python 3 only and tested only on Macintosh):

 ```
 pip install -r requirements.txt